hoesler/dbj/Readme.md

 This fork can be installed most easily using the [devtools](https://github.com/hadley/devtools) package.
 After you installed this package just enter `devtools::install_github("hoesler/RJDBC")`.

 The source compilation requires that you haven [maven](https://maven.apache.org/) installed.

+##	Type conversion
+When creating a new table, the follwing type conversion is used:

+- logical -> BOOLEAN
+- numeric -> DOUBLE
+- integer -> INTEGER
+- character -> VARCHAR(255)
+- Date -> DATE
+- POSIXt -> TIMESTAMP